tilwe28/ifsa-agents-berlin2/README.md

 If you want to use some 3rd party and it doesn't provide trial API keys for free, ping me and let's see if I can get them for you!

+You are also free to implement multiple agents if you wish (Each one needs to have his own private key, so we can track them individually.
+Easiest is to have multiple copies of this repository, each with `.env` file of the given agent).
+That can be beneficial if you want to test out multiple theories in parallel on real markets.

 ### How to evaluate your agent

 1. Every day, ~10 new markets are open and existing are resolved.